matiasburni/manager-README/README.md

 * Stress Reactions: becoming argumentative, feelings of intimidation

 INSISTENCE
-* alert to new ideas, combines initiative with procedure, self-starting, but adaptable
+* alert to new ideas, combines initiative with procedure, self-starting but adaptable
 * Stress Reactions: resistance to routine, neglect of detail, weakened follow-through

 INCENTIVES